How to Choose the Best Pediatric Walker

 • A little more challenging to master than anterior styles

-• May require additional supports for children with a higher level of physical involvement
+• May require additional support for children with a higher level of physical involvement

 Best Pediatric Reverse/Posterior Walker: Pluto Posterior Walker for Children by Rebotec